-To make a model searchable, you’ll need to add it into the search index.
-All pages, images and documents are indexed for you, so you can start searching them right away.
+To make a model searchable, you’ll need to add it to the search index.
+All pages, images, and documents are indexed for you, so you can start searching them right away.

 If you have a custom model that you would like to make searchable, see Indexing custom models.